 Phase 4: Communicate clearly to your potential clients.

 I’m obsessed with clear communication and that’s because the majority of problems I’ve had in my decade-plus in doing this work comes down to communication confusion.
 Sometimes it’s on me, sometimes the client, so now I obsess over making sure that everyone understands their roles and the steps they need to take to succeed.

-Step 9: After you present a proposal, have a follow up call to ensure you’re on the same page.
+Step 9: After you present a proposal, quote, or booking link to your potential client, have a follow up call to ensure you’re on the same page.

 If you’re embarking on a major project, I urge you to have a follow up call with your lead before contracts are signed and money is exchanged to make sure you’re all coming to the table with the same understanding.
 This is crucial.
-While we don’t do this with our productized services these days (because all the information is right there), if we’re doing anything custom, this happens.
+While we don’t do this often with our services these days (because all the information is right there), it’s still something I offer if anyone seems as if they feel uncertain or conflicted.
 It’s just that important!

-Step 10: Learn how to say “no” with kindness.
+Step 10: Learn how to say “no” to potential clients with kindness.